-In the Journal table of the Time Sheet, you can enter the daily data, which can be modified and entered according to your needs.
+In the Journal table you enter the daily data of the Time sheet, which can be modified and entered according to your own requirements.

-Thanks to the rows and columns with totals, it allows you to have an immediate overview of the situation.
+Thanks to the rows and columns with totals, it allows for an instant overview of the situation.

 The Journal table includes several columns to suit all needs.
 Depending on your needs, the columns of your choice can be displayed.